THE FOLK FILM GATHERING

-Founded by Transgressive North in 2015, each annual edition of the Gathering celebrates the many instances in which the experiences of working-class and indigenous communities have been depicted on the big screen.
-Exploring the relationships between cinema and other traditional arts (such as oral storytelling and folk song) the Folk Film Gathering explores what a folk cinema has been at various moments throughout world film history, and what shapes it might take in the future.
+Founded by Transgressive North in 2015, the Folk Film Gathering is the world’s first folk film festival, screening films that celebrate the lived experiences of communities worldwide.
+Each annual edition explores the relationships between cinema and other traditional arts (such as oral storytelling and folk song), discovering what a folk cinema has been at moments throughout world film history, and how it may look in the future.

 Friday 25th June - Friday 2nd July 2021